High-quality, free Gutenberg themes for WordPress

-The Gutenberg editor has already been around for a while!
+The Gutenberg block editor has already been around for a while!
 Yet you still can’t be sure that the WordPress theme you found is Gutenberg-ready.
 The choice is still limited compared to the past when you could use any theme.

-Here are some WordPress themes for different purposes that are both high quality and work with the new editor.
+Here are some Gutenberg WordPress themes for different purposes that are both high quality and work with the new editor.
 Most importantly they are free!

-Why These WordPress Themes?
+Why These Gutenberg Themes?

-- All of the themes are Gutenberg ready and have been updated after Gutenberg became part of WordPress.
+- All of the themes are Gutenberg-ready and have been updated after Gutenberg became part of WordPress.

 - All of the themes are free or freemium (those offer a paid “premium” version with additional features and support).